-&lt;sup>2 Either parcel or property identifier.
+3 Either parcel or property identifier.

-Council may visit the site to confirm site and soil details are as per the Pro-forma detail and that the proposed DWM treatment and land application system is appropriate for the site.
-If a Low Sensitivity Rating property/parcel is located within a region of increased sensitivity or DWM constraint, Council staff may require, at their discretion, a Standard LCA Assessment and Report to be completed (Table C1, Appendix C).
-This may include properties/parcels that are located in areas prone to landslip, high groundwater regions, Groundwater Water Supply Protection Areas (i.e. Warrion), or Groundwater Management Areas.
+(Table C1, Appendix C).
+This may include lots that are located in areas prone to landslip, high groundwater regions, Groundwater Water Supply Protection Areas (i.e. Warrion), or Groundwater Management Areas.

-For Low Sensitivity Rating properties/parcels located within a DWSC, a LCA is mandatory as per Section 3.6 of the EPA Code of Practice (2013); therefore, they are automatically required to complete a Standard LCA as detailed in Table C1, Appendix C.
+For Low Sensitivity Rating lots located within a DWSC, a LCA is mandatory as per Section 3.6 of the EPA Code of Practice 891.4 (2016); therefore, they are automatically required to complete a Standard LCA as detailed in Table C1, Appendix C.

-For Moderate, High and Very High Risk properties/parcels, or other properties where Council has ordered that a LCA should be prepared, the following guidelines (or as amended) should be adhered to by the consultant preparing the LCA on behalf of the owner:
+For Moderate, High and Very High Sensitivity Rating lots, or other properties where Council has ordered that a LCA should be prepared, the following guidelines (or as amended) should be adhered to by the consultant preparing the LCA on behalf of the owner:

-- EPA Code of Practice On-site Wastewater Management, Publication 891.3 (2013); - AS/NZS 1547:2012; and - Municipal Association of Victoria Model Land Capability Assessment Guideline (2014).
+- EPA Code of Practice On-site Wastewater Management, Publication 891.4 (2016); - AS/NZS 1547:2012; and - Municipal Association of Victoria Model Land Capability Assessment Framework (2014).

-4.2.2 Requirements for Moderate Sensitivity Properties/Parcels
+4.2.2 Requirements for Moderate Sensitivity Lots

-For Moderate Sensitivity Rating properties/parcels, a Standard LCA is required (Appendix C, Table C1) which includes Site Inspection and Field Investigations.
+For Moderate Sensitivity Rating Lots, a Standard LCA is required (Appendix C, Table C1) which includes Site Inspection and Field Investigations.
 However, where appropriate, system design can be determined using the System Selection (Appendix A) and Sizing Tables (Section 7 and the Locality Reports in Appendix B of the Technical Document).
+For Moderate Sensitivity Rating lots located outside of a DWSC, Council may at its discretion not require an LCA to be completed and the procedure as per Low Sensitivity Rating lots to be followed.

-A provision is made for Moderate sensitivity rating properties/parcels located within Climate Zone 4 (Otway Ridge region) that they must complete Section 6 'System Selection and Design' as per the Detailed LCA procedure, as site-specific design is required for system sizing.
+A provision is made for Moderate Sensitivity Rating lots located within Climate Zone 4 (Otway Ridge region) that they must complete Section 6 'System Selection and Design' as per the Detailed LCA procedure, as site-specific design is required for system sizing.
 This is to ensure that the sensitivity of the Otways and increased difficulty in DWM design due to high rainfall is taken into consideration.

-4.2.3 Requirements for High Sensitivity Properties/Parcels
+4.2.3 Requirements for High Sensitivity Lots

-For High Sensitivity Rating properties/parcels, a Detailed LCA is required (Appendix C, Table C2) which requires information in addition to the Standard LCA.
+For High Sensitivity Rating lots, a Detailed LCA is required (Appendix C, Table C2) which requires information in addition to the Standard LCA.
 The main requirement of a Detailed LCA is to undertake a monthly water balance for sizing the DWM system.
 More comprehensive soil testing is also required to assist with appropriate system selection and ensuring any necessary mitigation measures are implemented into the site management plan.

-System Selection and Sizing Tables are not available for High Sensitivity Rating properties/parcels.
+System Selection and Sizing Tables are not available for High Sensitivity Rating lots.

-4.2.4 Requirements for Very High Sensitivity Properties/Parcels
+4.2.4 Requirements for Very High Sensitivity Lots

-For Very High Sensitivity Rating properties/parcels, a Comprehensive LCA is required (Appendix C, Table C3) which understandably requires a higher level of assessment and reporting due to the inherent constraints and risks associated with sustainable DWM on the property/parcel.
-A Comprehensive LCA requires in-situ permeability testing, viral die-off modelling, soil chemical analysis, conservative monthly or daily water balance, an annual nutrient balance and a detailed site specific hydraulic design in addition to the standard LCA requirements.
-Council are implementing an in-situ permeability testing protocol that must be followed.
+For Very High Sensitivity Rating lots, a Comprehensive LCA is required (Appendix C, Table C3) which understandably requires a higher level of assessment and reporting due to the inherent constraints and risks associated with sustainable DWM on the lot.
+A Comprehensive LCA requires in-situ permeability testing, soil chemical analysis, conservative monthly or daily water balance, an annual nutrient balance and a detailed site specific hydraulic design in addition to the standard LCA requirements.
+Council is implementing an in-situ permeability testing protocol that must be followed.